 If you’re on team salt - you may be craving salty snacks for a reason.
 If your body is looking for more stress-fighting minerals, your body knows it can find comfort in sodium.
 Aldosterone is a salt-retaining hormone produced by your adrenals, when our adrenals can’t keep up with aldosterone production, cravings for salt may increase.

-You're Relying on Caffeine to Get You Through The Day
+7. Relying on Caffeine to Get Through The Day

 When you're under stress, your body is not focusing on optimally digesting and absorbing the nutrients in your healthy meal...
 Your body is responding to stress!
 Functions like digestion and metabolism are downregulated in adrenal fatigue mode, which increases the likelihood of you being bloated after eating - you may also experience weight gain, indigestion or constipation/diarrhea.